jkristell/infrared/README.md

  - "Samsung BluRay Player protocol".
 Please let know if you know what it really is called :)

 ### Examples
- - The ``examples/stm32f103-examples`` contains various examples for receiving and transmitting infrared with the blue pill board
+ - The [infrared-examples](https://github.com/jkristell/infrared-examples) repo contains various examples for receiving and transmitting infrared with the blue pill board
  - [Blipper](https://github.com/jkristell/blipper) - An application for working
  with transmitters and receivers from a host computer